cgabriel5/wa-devkit/img/README.md

 # Images

-Place project images in this directory and delete this file after doing.
+This file is a placeholder to include this empty folder.

+Remove the file after populating folder with files.